wp-plugins/elevio/readme.txt

 == Description ==

-Elevio provices contextual inline support to help your users where they need it, and analytics to show you where your sites pain points are.
+elevio gives your users a better way to access the help they need to get their job done.

-Hook your support, live chat and help desk accounts right in, we support:
+Hook your existing support, live chat, help desk and other services right in, we support:

 * Zendesk
 * Desk